ujjwalguptaofficial/fortjs-doc/docs/types/view-engine-data.md

 # ViewEngineData

-The type ViewEngineData is used by ViewEngine to get view related data from workers.
+The interface IViewEngineData is used by ViewEngine to get view related data from workers.

 ```
-type ViewEngineData = {
+interface IViewEngineData {

     /**
      * name of the view or path of view